 Health and safety is often overlooked, whether it’s in the workplace or in our own homes.
-For example, when using day-to-day household items or cleaners, we rarely stop to think about the processes it takes to create them, or the worker’s safety while carefully formulating and assembling these items.
-As we go about our daily lives and carry out our jobs, safety is usually an afterthought.
+For example, when using day-to-day household items or cleaners, we rarely stop to think about the processes it takes to create them, or the workers' safety while carefully formulating and assembling these items.
+As we go about our daily lives and carry out our jobs, safety can be an afterthought.

 Health and Safety Day 2017 is an innovative and dynamic approach to instill these key principles within the chemical industry.
 Taking a break from the day-to-day production that occurs and creating a fun environment to motivate staff to make health and safety top priorities is the primary goal.

-Being family owned and operated, family is also very important to Nation Ford Chemical, so sending their workers safely home at the end of the day is essential.
+Family is also very important to Nation Ford Chemical, being that it is family owned and operated.
+Sending their workers safely home at the end of the day is essential.
 And through the years, the company’s management team has placed an emphasis on building and strengthening its workplace health and safety culture.

 Beyond Safety Day, Nation Ford Chemical is working in other ways to improve health and safety and make it more meaningful and practical.
 A year ago, Nation Ford Chemical Vice President Phillip McCarter implemented a safety topic of the day that’s posted in the break room and incorporated at all staff meetings.
 The topics focus on a wide range of areas, including lifestyle, general safety, process safety and even safety that’s relevant to the home.